Boxing body faces Olympic inquiry team before Tokyo ruling

 “We have grave concerns about my partner (the IOC) during this whole process,” Virgets said, suggesting the IOC is still unhappy at AIBA ousting “one of their own” as president.

 During the 11-year AIBA presidency of C.K.
-Wu, an IOC member since 1988, doubts were expressed over financial management and the integrity of OIympic bout results.
+Wu, an IOC member since 1988, doubts were expressed over financial management and the integrity of Olympic bout results.

 The IOC increased scrutiny after Wu resigned in 2017 under pressure from AIBA member federations.
 It opened the inquiry within weeks of interim president Gafur Rakhimov of Uzbekistan being formally elected last November, and barred AIBA officials from contacting Tokyo organizers.